Edge Dynamics in Iron-Cluster Catalyzed Growth of Single-Walled Carbon Nanotubes Revealed by Molecular Dynamics Simulations based on a Neural Network Potential: Introduction

-Currently, there are two possible reasons why it is difficult to simulate SWCNT growth without any intramolecular chirality change by defects, as reported in the experimental study\cite{doi:10.1021/acsnano.8b01630}: first, time scale is too short for defect healing, and second, energetics of SWCNTs including defects is not accurately described by interatomic potentials.
-In order to solve these problems and to reproduce defect-free growth, it is necessary to perform MD simulations in a long time scale using an accurate interatomic potential.
+Currently, there are two reasons why it is difficult to accurately simulate SWCNT growth.
+Firstly, the time scale of MD simulations is smaller than that of experiments, and there is not enough time for defects to heal during simulated SWCNT growth.
+Secondly, the energetics of SWCNTs including defects is not accurately described by classical interatomic potentials.
+For more accurate description of atomistic behavior in SWCNT growth, it is necessary to perform long MD simulations using an accurate interatomic potential.

-Recently, the application of artificial neural network to interatomic potentials has been actively studied to overcome the limitations of conventional interatomic potentials and such interatomic potentials are called neural network potentials (NNPs).
-Since the idea of symmetry functions to represent high-dimensional potential energy surfaces (PESs) with translational and rotational invariance was proposed by Behler and Parrinello\cite{PhysRevLett.98.146401}, a number of approaches have been developed to construct NNPs in the field of materials science.
+Recently, the application of artificial neural networks to interatomic potentials has been actively studied to overcome the limitations of conventional interatomic potentials and such interatomic potentials are called neural network potentials (NNPs).
+Since the idea of symmetry functions to represent high-dimensional potential energy surfaces (PESs) with translational and rotational invariance was proposed by Behler and Parrinello\cite{PhysRevLett.98.146401}, a number of approaches have been developed to construct NNPs in the field of materials science\cite{MISHIN2021116980}.
 Among the NNPs, the deep potential\cite{PhysRevLett.120.143001} is one of the most popular methods because of its high accuracy and high computational efficiency.
-In this study, we developed an NNP based on the deep potential to simulate SWCNT growth more realistically, and reproduced defect-free SWCNT growth by MD simulation.
+Hedman et al. have performed MD simulations of SWCNT growth using the deep potential at the same time, with a different training dataset, independently of this work \cite{Hedman2024}, and healing of interface defects was extensively studied.